Residential Rehab in Chiang Mai, Thailand

 Many people arrive with more than alcohol or drug use.
 There is often trauma, burnout, or memories that still feel very close.
 At Jintara, trauma work sits inside the main residential program, not off to the side, and eye movement therapy is one of the tools we use when it is safe and you are ready.
 What this looks like in practice:

-- EMDR is led by Denise, a master's level counseling therapist and certified EMDR practitioner, listed on the global EMDR association register and currently the only certified EMDR therapist in Thailand.
+- EMDR is led by Denise, a master's level counseling therapist and certified EMDR practitioner, listed on the global EMDRIA register, and currently the only EMDRIA-certified EMDR therapist in Thailand.

 - It never begins in early detox.
-You stabilise first.
+You stabilize first.
 For longer stays, deeper trauma work usually sits later so there is enough runway to settle again before you go home.

 - EMDR sits on top of a CBT and trauma-informed program.
 You still have regular one to ones, groups, and skills sessions.
 EMDR is one piece of a wider plan, not a stand alone fix.